 Whenever a perceived or actual emergency situation occurs, the person who recognizes the emergency should notify the SWM Administrative Office via radio or cellphone, who should advise the ERC.
 If the primary ERC is not available, an alternate ERC should be notified.
 The ERC should be responsible for implementing contingency plans.
 If necessary, the ERC should notify all facility personnel and provide for their response, safety, and/or evacuation.
-If necessary, the ERC should direct staff regarding response procedures as the situation requires.
+If necessary, the ERC should implement the notification plan and/or evacuation plan.
+The ERC should direct staff regarding response procedures as the situation requires.